zapta/smd_adapters/README.md

 Q: How do you cut the boards?

 A: With regular scisors.
-When ordering, prefer thinner board with such as 0.8mm over the regular 1.6mm.
+When ordering, prefer thinner board such as 0.8mm over the more common 1.6mm.
 This will make the cutting easier.

 ---

 Q: Where can I order these boards?

 A: From your prefered PCB manufacturer.
 We have good experience with JLCPCB and are able to order 5 boards for less than $4 shipped.
 (Sart your order with an empty cart and select the least expensive shipping method)

----

-A: How do I create new adapter boards?

-Q: Open the Kicad project and edit as necessary.

 ---